November 2025

 The role of Regional Improvement and Standards Enhancement teams and coordination of responsibilities

-Further discussion will focus on the planned introduction of Regional Improvement and Standards Enhancement teams, assessing their expected role in supporting underperforming schools, and how these new bodies will coordinate with local authorities, multi-academy trusts and central government.
-The conference will also explore the potential for overlap or misalignment of responsibilities, considering how clear lines of accountability can be maintained.
+Further discussion focused on the planned introduction of RISE teams, assessing their expected role in supporting underperforming schools, and how these new bodies will coordinate with local authorities, MATs and central government, particularly amid concerns over the regional attainment gap in 2025 A-level results.
+Attendees looked at options for connecting with parents and local communities following the Education Secretary committing to expansion of RISE attendance and behaviour hubs, with 800 schools receiving support from the start of the new term.
+The conference also exploreed the potential for overlap or misalignment of responsibilities, considering how clear lines of accountability can be maintained.

 Home education, registration and responsibilities

-The conference will also explore implications of proposed registration and suitability requirements for home-educated children, and how these may affect families and local authorities.
-Attendees will consider how oversight can be improved without compromising educational diversity or parental rights, and assess the broader role of community collaboration and local engagement in improving outcomes across different school settings.
+The conference also explored implications of proposed registration and suitability requirements for home-educated children, and how these may affect families and local authorities.
+Attendees considered how oversight can be improved without compromising educational diversity or parental rights, and assessed the broader role of community collaboration and local engagement in improving outcomes across different school settings.

 Admissions and the future for selective and faith schools

-Further sessions will consider future priorities for selective and faith schools, particularly in relation to proposed admissions changes, and how these proposals align with wider objectives on fairness, cohesion and quality across the system.
+Further sessions considered future priorities for selective and faith schools, particularly in relation to proposed admissions changes, and how these proposals align with wider objectives on fairness, cohesion and quality across the system.

-All delegates will be able to contribute to the output of the conference, which will be shared with parliamentary, ministerial, departmental and regulatory offices, and more widely.
+All delegates were able to contribute to the output of the conference, which will be shared with parliamentary, ministerial, departmental and regulatory offices, and more widely.
 This includes the full proceedings and additional articles submitted by delegates.
-As well as key stakeholders, those due to attend include officials from the Home Office, and the Department for Education, NI
+As well as key stakeholders, those who attended include officials from Ofsted; House of Commons Library; National Audit Office; Home Office; and the Department of Education, NI.